Lightning-AI/pytorch-lightning/docs/source/callbacks.rst

 Callbacks
 =========
+A callback is a self-contained program that can be reused across projects.

-Lightning has a callback system to execute arbitrary code.
+Lightning has a callback system to execute callbacks when needed.
 Callbacks should capture NON-ESSENTIAL logic that is NOT required for your :class:`~pytorch_lightning.core.LightningModule` to run.

 An overall Lightning system should have: